shopsmart/clojure-navigation/README.md

     (grep matcher root-object)
 ```
 The matcher can be any type.
 If it is a regular expression Pattern, it is matched against
-strings or the output of (.toString obj) Strings match any substring of the target object.
+strings or the output of (.toString obj) Strings match any substring of (.toString object).
 All other objects match using (= matcher obj).

 Example: